naacl-org/naacl-2025-website/_pages/program/socials.md

 **Thursday, May 1, 2025 |** ⏰
 **7:00 PM - 10:00 PM**

-Join us for an unforgettable evening celebrating the spirit of Route 66 at the Albuquerque Civic Plaza!
+Join us for an unforgettable evening celebrating the spirit of Route 66!
 Immerse yourself in the rich culture, music, and flavors of New Mexico with a night of entertainment, art, and community.

 ✨ **Entertainment Lineup:**